 Once started, the challenge which now faced the Government was one of successful implementation.
 As the guidelines for the NP-NPSE, 2006 state, wherever possible, the Government would: ‘mobilize community support and promoting public-private partnership for the programme’

-‘The recognition of the role of voluntary agencies in partnering government initiatives by the Centre may have had some influence in the initiatives taken by the Government of Karnataka to bring several NGOs into major government sponsored programs’
+‘The recognition of the role of voluntary agencies in partnering government initiatives by the Centre may have had some influence in the initiatives taken by the Government of Karnataka to bring several NGOs into major government sponsored programmes’

 ---Karnataka Human Development Report, 2005

-This pioneering move, by the Government of Karnataka, to make NGOs the implementing arm of the Government has been one of the major reasons for its success in attaining the goals of the program.
+This pioneering move, by the Government of Karnataka, to make NGOs the implementing arm of the Government has been one of the major reasons for its success in attaining the goals of the programme.
 The achievements of these private-public partnerships have even influenced the Central Government.
 By setting up and encouraging private-public partnerships, the government is successfully leveraging the skills and resources of the private sector for the greater good.
-Today, India's mid-day meal scheme is one of the largest school lunch program in the world, reaching out to nearly 120 million children in the country.
+Today, India's mid-day meal scheme is one of the largest school lunch programme in the world, reaching out to nearly 120 million children in the country.